-And another chapter in Williams Grove lidlifter history is set to unfold this Sunday, March 15 at 2 pm when the 2020 season opener is spun off featuring the Lawrence Chevrolet 410 sprint cars and the first-ever appearance at the track by the wingless super sportsman.
+And another chapter in Williams Grove lidlifter history is set to unfold this Sunday, March 13 at 2 pm when the 2022 season opener is spun off featuring the Lawrence Chevrolet 410 sprint cars and the first-ever appearance at the track by the wingless super sportsman.

-Presented by Hoosier, gates for Opening Day 2020 will open at noon with the sprint cars racing for a $5,500 payday in a 25-lap main event.
+Presented by Hoosier, gates for Opening Day 2022 will open at noon with the sprint cars racing for a $5,500 payday in a 25-lap main event.

 A host of prominent and some not so well known names dot the opening day win list at Williams Grove Speedway.

 Hinnershitz, a AAA East champion in his career, claimed a total of three openers.

 Other top names of the 1940s and 1950s that scored the Williams Grove opener included Ted Horn, Jimmy Bryan, Johnny Mackison Sr. and more.